-“Dhrishtaketu, Chekitana, and the valorous king of Kashi [Varanasi/Benares], Purojit and Kuntibhoja and Shaibya, bull among men.
-And mighty Yudhamanyu and valorous Uttamaujas; the son of Subhadra and the sons of Draupadi, all indeed great warriors” (1:5, 6).
+Drishtaketu, Chekitana, and the valiant King of Kashi, Purujit and Kuntibhoja, and Shaibya: the mightiest among men.
+And courageous Yudhamanyu, and valorous Uttamaujas; the son of Shubhadra and the sons of Draupadi: all great car warriors (1:5-6).

 Yes, all those who serve ego and work to ensure its preservation are certainly risking their lives.
-It is amazing to see how “the world” and the ego devour a person, sapping their life, turning them into aimless husks, and all the while they think they are “really living” “the good life.”
+It is amazing to see how the world and the ego devour a person, sapping his life, turning him into an aimless husk, and all the while he thinks he is really living the good life.
 This is the fatal illusion in which humans dwell.
 Only those who have glimpsed the truth of their inner divinity have a chance at escaping the realm of death.

 Bravado, not bravery

 It is true that the Pandavas were greatly outnumbered by the Kauravas.
-So naturally those that see only with the bodily eyes would think that their numbers were inadequate.
-But throughout history great victories have been one by a few–sometimes even by only one.
-In the Bible (the sixth and seventh chapters of Judges) we find that God kept telling Gideon that he had too many soldiers, and ordering that he pare down their numbers.
-He did so, and they routed a huge number of enemy soldiers without even fighting!
+So naturally, those that see only with the bodily eyes would think that their numbers were inadequate.
+But throughout history great victories have been won by a few–sometimes even by only one.
+In the Bible (the seventh chapter of Judges) we find that God kept telling Gideon that he had too many soldiers, and ordering that he pare down their numbers.
+He did so, and they routed a huge number of soldiers without even fighting!
 It is foolish to think that numbers make either strength or right.
 But that is the way of Duryodhana and his kind.

-“Then, standing in the great chariot yoked with white horses, Krishna and Arjuna sounded forth their divine conch horns” (1:14).
+Then Krishna and Arjuna, standing in the great chariot that was yoked with the white horses, sounded forth their divine conches (1:14).

 This is something completely different, not just more of the same.
 The symbolism here is important.
 Horses are symbolic of life-force, of prana, of energy/power itself.
 White horses symbolize the powers of Divine Light.
 Furthermore, the conches of Krishna and Arjuna were not mere seashells like those of the Kurus, they were divyau–divine instruments of Light.

 All that exists is vibration.
 The sound of the Kurus’ conches represent the vibrations of Maya, of delusion and ignorance, of materiality and ego.
-But the sound of the Pandava conches represents the divine sound of Om intoned by the yogi.
-The sound of the Kurus is intended to make the spirit faint, but the sound of the Pandavas, the vibration of Om, enlivens, inspires, and strengthens.
-The names of the conches are titles of the Om mantra and indicate its powers when invoked by the yogi.
+But the sound of the Pandava conches represents the divine inner sound of the highest level of consciousness.
+The sound of the Kurus is intended to make the spirit faint, but the sound of the Pandavas, the vibration of Truth, enlivens, inspires, and strengthens the spirit.
+The names of the conches are titles of Divine Sound and indicate its powers when invoked by the yogi.

-This is a symbolic picture of the yogi engaged in the interior battle, who has marshalled all his faculties in meditation and united them in the constant invocation of Om, causing it to vibrate throughout his being.
+This is a symbolic picture of the yogi engaged in the interior battle, who has marshalled all his faculties in meditation and united them, causing them to vibrate throughout his being.
 So the next verse says:

-By its continual intonation Om resounds throughout the “sky” and “earth” of the yogi, and bursts apart the hearts of all the foes of the Self, for the consciousness arising from its invocation first renders them powerless, and then annihilates them.
+Divine Light and Divine Sound resound throughout the total being of the yogi, and burst apart the hearts of all the foes of the Self, first rendering them powerless, and then annihilating them.